Hand holding shrooms, LSD, and ecstasy for jedi flipping

 Hyperthermia

 Flipping of any sort is popular on the dance floor, where substances like MDMA, LSD, and magic mushrooms make music and flashing lights truly come alive.
-But, the same risks of consuming each of these substances alone still applies when mixing them together.
+However, the same risks of consuming each of these substances alone still apply when mixing them together.
 Most notably, the intense sweating and the rapid increase in heart rate caused by MDMA can cause people to overheat and dehydrate.
 In the worst-case scenario, dehydration and overheating can cause people to feel dizzy, disoriented, and even lose consciousness.
 If a person is excessively overheated, it’s important to move to a cooler location and seek medical attention to replace the electrolytes and fluids lost through dehydration.
+Low or high sodium/potassium (electrolytes) from too little or too much water can cause devastating health effects, including seizures and cardiac arrhythmias.

 Heart Trouble